tresabhi/isu/aere-321/homeworks/4/index.md

 \theta_p = \frac{1}{2} \arctan 0 = \boxed{0}
 $$

+Thus, the neutral axis is just the origin.
 That was part (b) of the question, so I will go go back to part (a) that I never addressed.
 Decomposing the torque:

 $$
 M_z = M \cos \theta = 2kN m \cos 60\degree = 1 kN m